VKCOM/nocolor/docs/introducing_colors.md

 f g2 h => don't fetch data from server-side rendering
 ```

+**Tip**.
+Add `@color slow-ignore` above `Logger::debug()` from the example, and launch NoColor.
+There will be no error anymore: instead, you'll see "Your code is perfect" :)

 <p><br></p>

 ## `@color` can be placed above classes

-If the `@color` PHPDoc tag is places above a class, it works like if it was placed above every method of this class.
+If the `@color` PHPDoc tag is placed above a class, it works as if it was placed above every method of this class.
 ```php
 /**
  * @color low-level